Last updated: 15 July 2026

 - patients, who may use Qiri directly or through their pharmacy to access general health information.

 How we handle your information depends on which group you fall into and how you access Qiri.
 Where relevant, this policy distinguishes between the two.
+If you are a patient using the Qiri patient app, your use of the app is governed by the Patient Terms of Use, and a short collection notice is shown in the app when you sign up.
+This policy applies in full to both groups.

 1. What information do we collect?